Yamnuska Wolfdog Sanctuary

 Zeus checking us out from afar.

-The sanctuary uses a process called phenotyping to determine who much wolf or dog each wolfdog has in their blood.
+The sanctuary uses a process called phenotyping to determine how much wolf or dog each wolfdog has in their blood.
 By observing physical features and behavior, a determination is made.
 So, high content wolfdogs look and act more like wolves than dogs.

 I realized I’d never really noticed some of the truly distinctive features separating wolves from dogs, but as the guide explained it was easy to see the differences.